nightroman/FarNet/FarNet/Readme.txt

 assemblies or classes FarNet updates the cache itself.
 But some changes are too difficult to discover (e.g. changes in config files).
 In these cases you have to remove the registry cache manually (ditto for other cache problems).

+	= CONFIGURATION =

+It is recommended to use default settings.
+The following environment variables should be used only for advanced scenarious:

+	set FarNet:FarManager:Modules=path
+	-- Root of Far Manager FarNet modules.
+Default: %FARHOME%\FarNet\Modules

+	set FarNet:FarManager:DisableGui=true|false
+	--  Tells to disable special rare GUI features.
+Default: false

 	= API DOCUMENTATION (.CHM) =